-- Blocking: A narrow section is completely blocked by the Obstacle, which means that no robot can physically pass it (< 20cm). - Semi-Blocking: The Obstacle reduces the distance between arena elements below the minimum width for a path (< 80cm).
+- Blocking: A narrow section is completely blocked by the Obstacle, which means that no robot can physically pass it (< 20 cm). - Semi-Blocking: The Obstacle reduces the distance between arena elements below the minimum width for a path (< 80cm).
 The path therefore counts as blocked, meaning that there must exist another valid path to all active Service Areas.
 Robots are still allowed to use all paths if they fit through the smaller gaps.
 The gap width is fixed and its value is calculated using the width of the biggest robot in the competition plus 10cm.
 This usually adds up to around 60cm, but might be higher or lower, depending on the participating robots. - Non-Blocking: The Obstacle adds or enlarges an arena element but keeps all paths intact.

-Physical Obstacles (see figure 3.3) measure atleast $2 \text{cm} \times 2 \text{cm} \times 20 \text{cm} (I \times w \times h)$ and may be made of any non-transparent, firm material (wood, metal).
+Physical Obstacles (see figure 3.3) measure atleast $2 \mathrm{cm} \times 2 \mathrm{cm} \times 20 \mathrm{cm}$ (I x w x h) and may be made of any non-transparent, firm material (wood, metal).
 Some examples are bins, shipping boxes and Wall elements.
 Their color is not specified.
 All physical Obstacles are treated like any other arena element during a run, including the rules for collisions (Major Collision).